A Bitcoin Analogy

 It should be noted that the suggestions here will be clearly disagreed with by some bitcoin advocates for they weaken, or possibly undo, some of the things felt most essential in the bitcoin design.
 The question is whether a crypto-currency true to all those ideals can become mainstream or will remain marginal (while another crypto-currency becomes mainstream.)
 A currency whose primary use is payment for illegal activity will always be under attack, and has far less utility for those who wish to use it as ordinary money.
 A currency where theft is common to those who don't practice excellent personal computer security will also not see wide use.

 Another issue with mining?
 Today, according to blockchain each bitcoin mined is using up about 240kwh of electricity.
-At the national average, that’s 2.4 million BTUs at the power plant (the energy of 21 gallons of gasoline) and around 140kg of CO2 — this varies depending on the electricity source being used.
-It seems like there must be some better way to do it.
+At the national average, that's 2.4 million BTUs at the power plant (the energy of 21 gallons of gasoline) and around 140kg of CO2 -- this varies depending on the electricity source being used.
+It seems like there must be some better way to do it, and indeed there are younger crtypo-currencies that use other systems besides the proof-of-work mining of bitcoin.